publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schIV/ptD/m__us_usc_t42_s654.md

 [Pub.
 L. 109–171, title VII, § 7311][/us/pl/109/171/s7311], Feb.
 8, 2006, [120 Stat.
 148][/us/stat/120/148], provided that:

-> “In the case of a State plan under part D of title IV of the Social Security Act \[this part\] which the Secretary determines requires State legislation in order for the plan to meet the additional requirements imposed by the amendments made by this subtitle \[subtitle C (§§ 7301–7311) of title VII of [Pub.
+> “In the case of a State plan under part D of title IV of the Social Security Act \[[42 U.S.C.
+651][/us/usc/t42/s651] et seq.\] which the Secretary determines requires State legislation in order for the plan to meet the additional requirements imposed by the amendments made by this subtitle \[subtitle C (§§ 7301–7311) of title VII of [Pub.
 L. 109–171][/us/pl/109/171], amending this section, sections 608, 652, 653, 655, 657, 664, and 666 of this title, [section 6402 of Title 26][/us/usc/t26/s6402], Internal Revenue Code, and provisions set out as a note under [section 1169 of Title 29][/us/usc/t29/s1169], Labor\], the effective date of the amendments imposing the additional requirements shall be 3 months after the first day of the first calendar quarter beginning after the close of the first regular session of the State legislature that begins after the date of the enactment of this Act \[Feb.
 8, 2006\].
 For purposes of the preceding sentence, in the case of a State that has a 2-year legislative session, each year of the session shall be considered to be a separate regular session of the State legislature.”

  __State Commissions on Child Support__

 [Pub.
 L. 98–378, § 15][/us/pl/98/378/s15], Aug.
 16, 1984, [98 Stat.
 1320][/us/stat/98/1320], provided that:

->     “(a) As a condition of the State’s eligibility for Federal payments under part A or D of title IV of the Social Security Act \[part A of this subchapter or this part\] for quarters beginning more than 30 days after the date of the enactment of this Act \[Aug.
+>     “(a) As a condition of the State’s eligibility for Federal payments under part A or D of title IV of the Social Security Act \[[42 U.S.C.
+601][/us/usc/t42/s601] et seq., 651 et seq.\] for quarters beginning more than 30 days after the date of the enactment of this Act \[Aug.
 16, 1984\] and ending prior to October 1, 1985, the Governor of each State, on or before December 1, 1984, shall (subject to subsection (f)) appoint a State Commission on Child Support.

->     “(b) Each State Commission appointed under subsection (a) shall be composed of members appropriately representing all aspects of the child support system, including custodial and non-custodial parents, the agency or organizational unit administering the State’s plan under part D of such title IV \[this part\], the State judiciary, the executive and legislative branches of the State government, child welfare and social services agencies, and others.
+>     “(b) Each State Commission appointed under subsection (a) shall be composed of members appropriately representing all aspects of the child support system, including custodial and non-custodial parents, the agency or organizational unit administering the State’s plan under part D of such title IV \[[42 U.S.C.
+651][/us/usc/t42/s651] et seq.\], the State judiciary, the executive and legislative branches of the State government, child welfare and social services agencies, and others.

->     “(c) It shall be the function of each State Commission to examine, investigate, and study the operation of the State’s child support system for the primary purpose of determining the extent to which such system has been successful in securing support and parental involvement both for children who are eligible for aid under a State plan approved under part A of title IV of such Act \[part A of this subchapter\] and for children who are not eligible for such aid, giving particular attention to such specific problems (among others) as visitation, the establishment of appropriate objective standards for support, the enforcement of interstate obligations, the availability, cost, and effectiveness of services both to children who are eligible for such aid and to children who are not, and the need for additional State or Federal legislation to obtain support for all children.
+>     “(c) It shall be the function of each State Commission to examine, investigate, and study the operation of the State’s child support system for the primary purpose of determining the extent to which such system has been successful in securing support and parental involvement both for children who are eligible for aid under a State plan approved under part A of title IV of such Act \[[42 U.S.C.
+601][/us/usc/t42/s601] et seq.\] and for children who are not eligible for such aid, giving particular attention to such specific problems (among others) as visitation, the establishment of appropriate objective standards for support, the enforcement of interstate obligations, the availability, cost, and effectiveness of services both to children who are eligible for such aid and to children who are not, and the need for additional State or Federal legislation to obtain support for all children.

 >     “(d) Each State Commission shall submit to the Governor of the State and make available to the public, no later than October 1, 1985, a full and complete report of its findings and recommendations resulting from the examination, investigation, and study under this section.
 The Governor shall transmit such report to the Secretary of Health and Human Services along with the Governor’s comments thereon.

->     “(e) None of the costs incurred in the establishment and operation of a State Commission under this section, or incurred by such a Commission in carrying out its functions under subsections (c) and (d), shall be considered as expenditures qualifying for Federal payments under part A or D of title IV of the Social Security Act \[part A of this subchapter or this part\] or be otherwise payable or reimbursable by the United States or any agency thereof.
+>     “(e) None of the costs incurred in the establishment and operation of a State Commission under this section, or incurred by such a Commission in carrying out its functions under subsections (c) and (d), shall be considered as expenditures qualifying for Federal payments under part A or D of title IV of the Social Security Act \[[42 U.S.C.
+601][/us/usc/t42/s601] et seq., 651 et seq.\] or be otherwise payable or reimbursable by the United States or any agency thereof.

 >     “(f)